Lee Ryan: Early life

-Lee Ryan was born in Chatham, Kent.
-His parents split up when he was six years old.
-Ryan mostly lived with his mother, sister Gemma and his grandmother.
-Ryan went to Bedonwell School before attending performing arts schools, including Welling School and the Independent Performing Arts School Belcanto London Academy (BLA), where he first developed his talent, then independent fee-paying theatre schools Sylvia Young Theatre School and Italia Conti Academy of Theatre Arts.
+Lee Ryan was born 17 June 1983, in Chatham, Kent.
+His parents split up when he was very young, and was raised by his mother, sister Gemma and his grandmother.
+Ryan went to Bedonwell School before attending the Independent Performing Arts School: Belcanto London Academy (BLA), which later closed in 2009.
+He then furthered his arts education at the Italia Conti Academy of Theatre Arts.

 Career

 2000–2005: Career with Blue

 Ryan is a member of boy band Blue along with Simon Webbe, Duncan James and Antony Costa.
-The group has sold over 14 million records worldwide.
-In August 2005, Blue split up to pursue solo careers under the advice of Sir Elton John.
-Blue reformed on 28 April 2009.
+The group has sold over 15 million records worldwide (to 2025), and have performed with and released records with Sir Elton John and Stevie Wonder.
+Blue split up in 2004, only to reform later in 2011.

-Ryan has had three number one hits while with Blue.
-He had previously co-directed the video for Blue's single "Breathe Easy", which he also wrote and which was shot in Prague.
+Ryan had three number one hits while with Blue, and co-directed the video for Blue's single "Breathe Easy", which he also wrote and which was shot in Prague.
 In 2001 the group were in New York during the September 11 attacks after which Ryan commented that "This New York thing is being blown out of proportion" and asked "What about whales?
 They are ignoring animals that are more important.
 Animals need saving and that's more important."
-The other members of the group tried to silence Ryan, but he went on.
-This caused a huge media backlash that resulted in Blue losing a record deal in the United States and campaigns to sack Ryan from the line up.
+The other members of the group tried to silence Ryan, but he went on.This caused a huge media backlash that resulted in Blue losing a record deal in the United States and campaigns to sack Ryan from the line up.
+Lee was gunged during an episode of Live & Kicking in August 2001 as part of the Stop The Snot segment.